A version of this article originally appeared in Cabins Etc, a substack newsletter for cabin daydreamers and leisure design lovers.

 But Bucky did coin the term “geodesic” in the late 1940s and received the US patent a decade later, and is fully responsible for any one of us knowing about these things nowadays.
 He dedicated his entire life to promoting the utopian potential of his revolutionary designs.
 So shout out Bucky Fuller, the spiritual inventor of geodesic domes.
 A man so confident and audacious that he once proposed covering midtown Manhattan with a three kilometer geodesic dome to regulate weather and reduce air pollution.

-While the bonkers New York City dome didn’t happen, Bucky did succeed in building a number of truly incredible geodesic domes that captured the minds and hearts of postwar America as a modern form of sustainable, egalitarian architecture.
+While the bonkers New York City dome didn’t happen, Bucky did succeed in building a number of truly incredible geodesic domes that captured the minds and hearts of postwar 20th century America as a modern form of sustainable, egalitarian architecture.
 Though not his first geodesic dome, Bucky’s largest and arguably most influential was erected as the United States Pavilion for the Expo ’67 World’s Fair in Montreal—voted #11 on the NYT list of The 25 Most Significant Works of Postwar Architecture—and soared more than 200 feet tall with a 250-foot diameter, before burning in 1976.
 Today, only the steel strut skeleton of Fuller’s geodesic dome remains, within which the city of Montreal operates a public museum dedicated to environmental preservation and education known as the Biosphere.
 Thank goodness it didn’t turn into a gas station or something.

 (Editor’s Note: Buckmister Fuller and his work were heavily informed by the “Spaceship Earth” worldview, which denounces reliance on fossil fuels, expresses concern for the aggressive use of Earth’s limited resources, and encourages everyone to act as a harmonious crew working toward the greater good.
 I.e. Earth is spinning thru space and has a fine amount of resources and cannot be resupplied.
 Check out his books Operating Manual for Spaceship Earth and Earth, Inc for more influential and perpetually relevant futurism.
 It’s good.)